-The main focus of the coaching was to help the client become a stronger leader, both with her team and at the executive team level by learning how to manage resources and process to drive more effective and efficient results.
-There were extensive situational debriefs; coaching on how to manage difficult relationships and conversations; how to plan and prioritize work; assess her team and ensure she had the right resources; how to handle organization dynamics; and reviewing literature and research on effective leadership.
-The client has built an effective team, led the organization successfully through a complex regulatory process and has recently assumed an interim cross functional role.
+The main focus of the coaching was to help the client become a stronger leader, both with her team and at the executive team level.
+Special emphasis was placed on learning how to drive results by effectively managing resources and processes.
+With the support of the coach, the client went through extensive situational debriefs.
+She also received coaching on how to manage difficult relationships and conversations, plan and prioritize work, assess her team and ensure she had the right resources, and handle organizational dynamics.
+The client also had the opportunity to review literature and research on effective leadership.